markjprice/markjprice/articles/common-mistakes.md

 ```

 The side-affect of this mistake is that related entities will not be loaded or deserialized, as in this issue: https://github.com/markjprice/apps-services-net7/issues/30

+# InvalidOperationException: The service collection cannot be modified because it is read-only.

+The `InvalidOperationException: The service collection cannot be modified because it is read-only.` exception occurs if you try to register a depedency service after you have called `Build`.
+To fix it, move the service registration before you call `Build`.

+In ASP.NET Core projects, in the `Program.cs` file, the code can be divided into five steps:
+1. Create a web application builder with default configuration, as shown in the following code:
+    ```cs
+    var builder = WebApplication.CreateBuilder(args);
+    ```
+2. Configure the `builder`.
+This includes registering dependency services by calling `AddX` methods on the `Services` collection, as shown in the following code:
+    ```cs
+    builder.Services.AddRazorComponents();
+    // Other service registrations and configuration.
+    ```
+3. At the end of the configuration section, call `Build` to make the web application object named `app` (this will make the `Services` collection read-only so you cannot add any more services), as shown in the following code:
+    ```cs
+    var app = builder.Build();
+    ```
+4. Register request and response handlers in the HTTP pipeline, as shown in the following code:
+    ```cs
+    app.UseHttpsRedirection();
+    // Other handler registrations and route mappings.
+    ```
+5. Run the host, as shown in the following code:
+    ```cs
+    app.Run();
+    ```

 # MSB3026/MSB3027 Cannot rebuild/compile a project